rapidsai/devcontainers/DEVELOP.md

 ### Build caching with private S3 buckets

-You can use a private S3 bucket as the `sccache` storage back-end.
+A private S3 bucket can be used as the `sccache` storage back-end.

 If you're using a [GitHub action](https://github.com/aws-actions/configure-aws-credentials) to assume AWS roles in CI, or are comfortable distributing and managing S3 credentials, you can define the `SCCACHE_BUCKET`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` variables in the container environment.